Skip to main content

 Saint Joseph's Day

-Cantonal holiday in the predominantly Catholic cantons of Fribourg, Lucerne, Nidwalden, Obwalden, Schwyz, Ticino, Uri, Valais and Zug.
+Cantonal holiday in Nidwalden, Schwyz, Ticino, Uri and Valais.
 Catholic feast honouring Saint Joseph, husband of Mary.

 6. Regional